openaps/docs/docs/docs/walkthrough/phase-1/offline-monitoring/offline-looping-and-monitoring.md

 ## Offline monitoring

-* See [Pancreabble] for connecting your rig to your watch
+* See [Pancreabble](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-1/offline-monitoring/Pancreabble.html) for connecting your rig to your watch
 * See xDrip instructions for seeing offline loop status (coming soon)

-### Note about recovery from Camping Mode/Offline mode for Medtronic CGM users
+#### Note about recovery from Camping Mode/Offline mode for Medtronic CGM users:

 If you have been running offline for a significant amount of time, and use a Medtronic CGM, you may need to run